-She said that her time working for Danko also helped her be her authentic self in the workplace.
+She said that working for Danko also helped her be her authentic self in the workplace.

 This culture of acceptance and support has stuck with Gaby throughout her career.
 As she rose through the ranks and made a name for herself, she carried this culture of kindness into her kitchen.